Nalipp/nalipp.github.io/_posts/2016-01-17-introduction.md

 ---

-I want to keep this introduction brief.This purpose of these posts are to track my progress in becoming a developer and will try to not stray off into bigger topics.
+I want to keep this introduction brief.
+The purpose of these posts are to track my progress in becoming a developer and will try to not stray off into bigger topics.

 I'm not an absolute beginner.
 I have been coding for about a year but much more